 DROP VIEW album_artist_names;

-However, by using the IF EXISTS parameter, the database will only drop the view if it exists, if not, no error messages will be generated:
+However, by using the IF EXISTS parameter, the database will only drop the view if it exists.
+If not, no error message will be generated:

 DROP VIEW IF EXISTS album_artist_names;

-There are also other instances in which you may have other objects like another view that uses a view that you have created.
-The RESTRICT parameter can be added although it is used by default to block the view from being dropped.
-Say we had the album_artist_names view created and then another view called temp_album_artist_names created that queried from the album_artist_names:
+There are also instances when you may have view dependencies, meaning other objects use a view that you have created.
+The RESTRICT parameter can be added, although it is used by default to block the view from being dropped.
+Say we created the album_artist_names view, and then created another view called temp_album_artist_names that queried from the album_artist_names view:

 CREATE VIEW album_artist_names